The Diamond Circle in Iceland

 Hverfjall was created around 2500 years ago and is impressive by its size.
 The diameter is 1km and it is possible to walk all around the crater!

 To go up the rim, you’ll find two paths, one from the northwest, the other one from the south.
-Be careful though, in order to protect this natural spot, it is forbidden to go to the crater by any other way than walking.
+Be careful though, in order to protect this natural spot, it is forbidden to go to the crater by any other way than walking, so don't try to go with your KuKu campervan ;)

 Photo: brookpeterson - Hverfjall rim - Flickr - No changes were made

-Once you’re up there, you will have a breathtaking view of the surrounding, and on Lake Myvatn!
+Once you’re up there, you will have a breathtaking view of the surroundings, and on Lake Myvatn!

 Photo: Sebastian Werner - Grjótagjá - Flickr - No changes have been made

 As you can see, Grjotagja is a cave filled with water.
-It is an incredible place to go.
+It is an incredible place to visit.
 You can enjoy the peacefulness of this place but also the incredibly transparent water.

 By the way, this water is naturally hot, but it’s unfortunately forbidden to take a bath in it.
 This is because the area is still very active, and water can become really hot without notice and can harm you if you’re in.

-But this takes nothing from the beauty of the place, so when you’re around Lake Myvatn, do a quick stop to Grjotagja cave!
+But this takes nothing from the beauty of the place, so when you’re around Lake Myvatn, do make a quick stop at Grjotagja cave!

 Photo: Julien Chatelain - Grjótagjá - Flickr - No changes have been made